takahser/nem-library-docs/docs/guide/transaction.md

 declare let process: any;

-// Inicializate NEMLibrary for TEST_NET Network
+// Initialize NEMLibrary for TEST_NET Network
 NEMLibrary.bootstrap(NetworkTypes.TEST_NET);

 // Replace with the multisig account